 - Prior to vendor submission of the product to Visa or EMVCo for approval

 - Prior to, during or after product deployment into the field

-- Visa clients and chip service suppliers, providing services on their behalf, in complying with various technology specifications, Visa rules and best practices to support global interoperability.
+- Visa clients or their service providers, ensure compliance with various technology specifications, Visa rules and best practices that enable global interoperability

-EMVCo approval by an accredited EMVCo laboratory is a prerequisite for contact cards and devices.
-Contactless cards and devices must follow Visa’s approval processes.
+Approval by an accredited EMVCo laboratory or by Visa is a prerequisite for deployment of contact and contactless devices accepting Visa-branded products.
+Contact and Contactless cards must follow Visa’s approval processes.
 Please see Approval Services for more information.

-To review available materials or order the Product Toolkits, see Product Toolkits Materials.
-For more information, please contact Chip Toolkits.
+To review available materials on Product Testing Materials, see Product Testing Materials.

 Global Personalization Requirements